ShootingKing-AM/Obsidian_to_Anki_wiki/Obsidian-Integration.md

 </pre>

-Then, the context for the note would be the string "test.md > Overall point > Subheading 2"
+Then, the context for the note would be the string "Math/Functions/test.md > Overall point > Subheading 2"

+##  Folder settings

+See [[Folder settings]] for a detailed explanation of this.